lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 The arrow is named after an event.

-In this case it’s “selected”, what means that a zone has been selected.
+In this case it’s “selected”, what means that zones have been selected.

 The last step before we can update the graph.json file is to specify that it’s the “Tariffs” leaf what’s under the Tariffs node in “main”.